ssanj/babyloncandle/posts/2015-08-16-git-clone-only-creates-the-master-branch-locally.md

 ---
-title: Git Clone Only Creates the Master Branch Locally.
+title: Git Clone Only Creates the Master Branch Locally
 author: sanjiv sahayam
 description: Git clone only creates the master branch locally.
 How to access some of the other remote branches in the repository?
 The solution is easier than expected.
 tags: git